-Extra virgin olive oil (EVOO) is the highest quality of olive oil, it needs to meet both chemical and sensory standards in order to be labeled as it.
+Extra virgin olive oil (EVOO) is the highest quality of olive oil, it needs to meet both chemical and sensory standards in order to be labeled as "extra virgin".
 “Extra virgin” denotes that the olive oil is free of defects of flavor or odor.
-What makes olive oil ‘extra virgin’ is its purity of the oil making process and how it is extracted, which includes only pressed olives and no added chemicals.
+What makes olive oil "extra virgin" is its purity of the oil making process and how it is extracted, which includes only pressed olives and no added chemicals.
 About 70% of olive oils purchased in the United States are considered adulterated or not up to legal standards.

 How can olive oil go bad?

-- They mixed the extra virgin olive oil with cheaper oils.
+- Extra virgin olive oil mixed with cheaper oils.

 - Indirect Heat: Heat from kitchen lights or your oven or stove can harm your oil the same way the sun can.
-Keep you bottle far from the stove when not cooking.
+Keep you bottle away the stove when not cooking.

 - Oxygen: Leaving the cap or spout open can expose your oil to oxygenation which affects the taste and speeds up the expiration of your olive oil.